crdandre/literature-reviewer/README.md

 - reporting on missing pdfs for otherwise potentially relevant research
 - other sources than semanic scholar, to have better chances at finding the research - what other APIs are there?
 - Review AI-Scientist for reflection and revision tactics, there's definitely more that can be done beyond my deterministic flow
+- Handling PDF Stream Errors...trying again on successful call but interrupted stream...
+- Don't redo redundant embeddings on loops for gathering corpus.
+Also, delete unusable papers, logging what the initial search brought in and what was removed.
+- Implement AI-Scientist-like Convergence Behavior to better reflect/self modify throughout the process
+- Ways to regulate how many papers are brought in.
+Need more papers and more relevant papers!
+Get inspiration for this too.
+- Branching through the papers near the centers of clusters to extract the exact method details, and lower level cross-themes
+- Perhaps papers should be included on a per-paper basis? or find a better threshold (maybe something like 0.3 is better?)